 Each tree creation draws from the tree credits and will be limited to the availability of credits.

-In this 3-levels configuration each tree is linked to 3 forests: the corporate client forest (seen as the one gifting the tree), the end-user forest (seen as the one receiving the tree) and the SAAS platform forest (seen as a sponsor).
+In this 2-levels configuration, each tree is linked to 2 forests: the corporate client forest (seen as the one gifting the tree) and the end-user forest (seen as the one receiving the tree).

 - All the trees are thus visible in the SAAS platform forest.

 - Each client has as many trees as they order, under your forest (the gifting company) and his forest as well (the recipient).

 The API also provides the API user with a series of content that can be directly included in the SAAS platform.
 This include:

 - Species planting availability (species 'stock').

 - Tree and CO2 counters for any given forest (the SAAS platform forest or the End-user forest).